 Lake Wanaka NZ has a wide range of accommodation to suit all budgets.

-One of our favourites are The Moorings.
-Located close to the town centre, they offer a variety of room configurations including studio units, and 2 or 3 bedroom apartments, many with stunning lake views.
+One of our favorites are The Moorings.
+Located close to the town center, they offer a variety of room configurations including studio units, and 2 or 3 bedroom apartments, many with stunning lake views.
 The rooms are clean, modern, and spacious.